matthewbrake/bill-ocr/README.md

     ```bash
     serve -s . -l 3000
     ```
-    To run the app on a different port, change the number after the `-l` flag.
-For example, to use port **3008**, run this command instead:
+    To run the app on a different port, change the number.
+For example, to use port **3008**:
     ```bash
     serve -s . -l 3008
     ```

-3.  **Access the Application:**
+3.  **Access and Configure the Application:**
-    Open your web browser and navigate to the address provided in your terminal (e.g., **[http://localhost:3000](http://localhost:3000)** or **[http://localhost:3008](http://localhost:3008)**).
+    -   Open your web browser and navigate to the address from your terminal (e.g., `http://localhost:3000`).
+    -   Click the **cog icon** in the top-right corner to open the **AI Provider Settings**.
+    -   Here you can select either **Gemini** (and enter your API key) or **Ollama** (and enter your local server URL/model name).
+    -   Your choice is saved in your browser for future visits.

-The application should now be running locally on your machine!
+The application is now running on your machine!

----

-## A Note on Data Storage (Database and Files)

-You might want the app to automatically save uploaded bills and CSVs into a folder on your computer.
-For security reasons, web applications that run in a browser are **not allowed** to directly access your local file system.
-They cannot create folders, save files without your permission, or manage a local database file (like a `.db` file).

-To implement that functionality, a separate backend server would be required, which is beyond the scope of this frontend project.

-As a secure, browser-based alternative, this application:
-1.  **Saves your analysis history** to your browser's `localStorage`.
-2.  **Lets you download** the data as a CSV file anytime.